 *Server/Server Address: dynupdate.no-ip.com

-*Not every devices will ask you for this.
-You don’t have to add if it doesn’t ask for it.
+*Not every device will ask you for this.
+You don’t have to add it if it doesn’t ask for it.